hansthompson/Genepop2SPAM/README.md

 | a/b | 0102 | 11 |
 | b/b | 0202 | 02 |

-    For mixture files, this function changes the ids of the allele listed in the Genepop file (01 and 02) to the counts of the allele in a number in a number string as long as the number of alleles. **   **
+    For mixture files, this function changes the ids of the allele listed in the Genepop file (01 and 02) to the counts of the allele in a number in a number string as long as the number of alleles.

 **Installation:**

-    To use this tool, install the most recent version of R ( [http://www.r-project.org/](http://www.r-project.org/)).
+    To use this tool, install the most recent version of [R]  (http://www.r-project.org/).
 After loading into R install the additional package, "stringr".
 In the console enter:

-'''>install.packages("stringr")'''
+>install.packages("stringr")

 **Considerations For Each Estimation and Simulation:**